univention/univention-corporate-server/test/scenarios/kvm-templates/README.md

 ### New scenario file

 Add a new file to **ucs/test/scenarios/kvm-templates**.
-In this scenario you can add multiple systems, join systems, do whatever configurtion you need (install software, create users, ...). oA requirement is DHCP for all systems.
+In this scenario you can add multiple systems, join systems, do whatever configurtion you need (install software, create users, ...).
+A requirement is DHCP for all systems.

 To create the template add the following steps for every system in the scenario file:
 ```